hermangroup/docs/wallets/dashcore/installation-macos.rst

-When the encryption process is complete, you will see a warning that past backups of your wallet will no longer be usable, and be asked to shut down Dash Core.
-When you restart Dash Core, you will see a small blue lock in the lower right corner.
+When the encryption process is complete, you will see a warning that past backups of your wallet will no longer be usable, and be asked to shut down Historia Core.
+When you restart Historia Core, you will see a small blue lock in the lower right corner.

 .. figure:: img/macos/112596927.png
    :width: 359px

-   Fully encrypted and synchronized Dash Core wallet
+   Fully encrypted and synchronized Historia Core wallet

 You can now begin to use your wallet to safely send and receive funds.